 Congratulations!
-If you’re here it means you have either made the decision to begin a new LLC in the Commonwealth of Massachusetts, or are curious about the steps involved to create one.
+If you’re here it means you've either decided to begin a new LLC in the Commonwealth of Massachusetts, or you're curious about the steps involved to create one.
 Either way, this is a wonderful opportunity to learn the steps to forming your own Massachusetts Limited Liability Company!

 A Massachusetts LLC is a Limited Liability Company formed in the Commonwealth of Massachusetts that is governed by the laws, regulations, and statutes of the Commonwealth of Massachusetts.

-There are many benefits and advantages that you’ll experience over the years once you choose to form an LLC as opposed to other business entities, such as sole proprietorships and corporations.
+You’ll experience many benefits and advantages once you choose to form an LLC as opposed to other business entities, such as sole proprietorships and corporations.
 Here are some of the reasons that small business owners choose Massachusetts LLCs.

 This means that if your Massachusetts LLC were to be sued or go bankrupt, the creditors of your LLC would not be able to seize your personal assets as a form of compensation.
 Therefore, your home, car, or personal finances cannot be listed as a means of fulfilling the financial obligations of your Massachusetts LLC.

-If this past year has shown us anything, it’s that things can change overnight due to unexpected events.
-Even the most well-managed or well-prepared businesses can be toppled by a disaster or otherwise unexpected event (like a worldwide, viral pandemic).
+Even the most well-managed or well-prepared businesses can be toppled by a disaster or otherwise unexpected event.
 In these difficult times, the peace of mind granted by the Limited Liability and Asset Protection when you form an LLC is highly valued by many small business owners.
-Anyone who has put in the hard work and effort it takes to establish their business in Massachusetts will treasure the protections afforded to them by forming a Limited Liability Company (LLC)
+Anyone who has put in the hard work and effort it takes to establish their business in Massachusetts will treasure the protections afforded to them by forming a Limited Liability Company (LLC).

 Another reason that business owners choose LLCs is the ability to protect your personal information when you form an LLC in Massachusetts.

-If you form an LLC, however, you have the option to protect your information and keep it off public record.
+If you form an LLC, however, you protect your information and keep it off public record.

 You can hire an LLC formation service to help you accomplish this.
-An LLC formation service is a professional service that will register their information with the Massachusetts Secretary of the Commonwealth to be listed on the public record on behalf of your business in Massachusetts, rather than your own information.
+An LLC formation service is a professional service that will register their information, rather than your information, with the Massachusetts Secretary of the Commonwealth to be listed on the public record on behalf of your business in Massachusetts.
 This allows you, the owner of the LLC, to maintain ownership of your Limited Liability Company and secure your information.

-The last reason we’ll review for forming an LLC in Massachusetts is all the tax benefits LLCs receive.
+The last reason for forming an LLC in Massachusetts is all the tax benefits LLCs receive.
 These tax benefits are most apparent when you compare a Massachusetts LLC to a corporation.

 Taxation for LLCs works differently.
 Income for your LLC in Massachusetts will be taxed at company rates, rather than corporate rates that are then disbursed to LLC members as personal income and are later subject to personal income tax.
 So profits of LLCs are not immediately taxed twice the way that the profits of a corporation are.